ipspace/blog/content/posts/2026/07/futility-opening-ansible-issues.md

 [^BEIT]: That list includes "BGP: Error initializing topology".
 If someone knows how to get that one, please write a comment.

 Alas, nothing happened, and the issue was automatically closed months later.
 Maybe I'll [write a rant](/2026/07/ansible-config-content/) the next time 🤦‍♂️, that seems to produce better results 🤷‍♂️.

+**Update 2026-07-23:** A few hours after this blog post has been published, the issue was reopened, and it got fixed within another hour.
+I'll leave the decision whether that "ruined the blog post" as [Sander](https://blog.ipspace.net/2026/07/futility-opening-ansible-issues/#3036) claimed or proved my point 🤷‍♂️ to you.